voss-jessica1-rgb/Renewable-Energie/1_DatasetCharacteristics/README.md

 ## Dataset Information

 ### Dataset Source
-- **Dataset Link:** It is a private data set, but we can provide it
+- **Dataset Link:** It is a private data set, but we can provide it (Dataset is in the located in this folder)
 - **Dataset Owner/Contact: Christoph Emeis

 ### Dataset Characteristics